A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Abstract

 \section{Abstract}

-The $\htwo$ region W3 is one of the most outstanding regions of high-mass star formation.
-Based on a new analysis of the $\twelvecoh$ data obtained at 38$\arcsec$ resolution, we have found that each of the two active regions of high-mass star formation, W3 Main and W3(OH), is associated with two clouds of different velocities separated by 3--4~$\kms$, having cloud mass of 2000--4000 $\msun$ in each.
-In the two regions we have found typical signatures of a cloud-cloud collision, i.e.,the complementary distribution with/without a displacement between the two clouds and/or a V-shape in the position-velocity diagram.
-We frame a hypothesis that a cloud-cloud collision triggered the high-mass star formation in the two regions.
-The collision in W3 Main involves a small cloud of $\sim$5~pc in diameter which collided with a large cloud of 10~pc~$\times$~20~pc.
-The collision in W3 Main compressed the gas in the direction of the collision path toward the west over a timescale of $\sim$1~Myr, where the dense gas W3~core associated with ten O stars are formed.
-The collision also produced a cavity in the large cloud having a size similar to the small cloud.
-The collision in W3(OH) has a younger timescale of $\sim$0.5~Myr and the forming-star candidates are heavily embedded in the clouds.
-The results reinforce the idea that a cloud-cloud collision is an essential process in high-mass star formation by rapidly creating the initial condition of 1 g cm$^{-2}$ in the natal gas.
+W3 is one of the most outstanding regions of high-mass star formation in the outer solar circle, including two active star-forming clouds, W3 Main and W3(OH).
+Based on a new analysis of the $\twelvecoh$ data obtained at 38$^{\prime\prime}$ resolution, we have found three clouds having molecular mass from 2000 to 8000~$\msun$ at velocities, $-50$~$\kms$, $-43$~$\kms$, and $-39$~$\kms$.
+The $-43$~$\kms$ cloud is the most massive one, overlapping with the $-39$~$\kms$ cloud and the $-50$~$\kms$ cloud toward W3 Main and W3(OH), respectively.
+In W3 Main and W3(OH), we have found typical signatures of a cloud-cloud collision, i.e., the complementary distribution with/without a displacement between the two clouds and/or a V-shape in the position-velocity diagram.
+We frame a hypothesis that a cloud-cloud collision triggered the high-mass star formation in each region.
+The collision in W3 Main involves the $-39$~$\kms$ cloud and the $-43$~$\kms$ cloud.
+The collision likely produced a cavity in the $-43$~$\kms$ cloud having a size similar to the $-39$~$\kms$ cloud and triggered the formation of young high-mass stars in IC~1795 2 Myr ago.
+We suggest that the $-39$~$\kms$ cloud is still triggering the high-mass objects younger than 1 Myr embedded in W3 Main currently.
+On the other hand, another collision between the $-50$~$\kms$ cloud and the $-43$~$\kms$ cloud likely formed the heavily embedded objects in W3(OH) within $\sim$0.5 Myr ago.
+The present results favour an idea that cloud-cloud collisions are common phenomena not only in the inner solar circle but also in the outer solar circle, where the number of reported cloud-cloud collisions is yet limited (Fukui et al. 2021, PASJ, 73, S1).